calacuda/atuo-desk/README.md

 ## dependencies:
 - systemd
 - loginctl
+- alsa (plans to remove in future)
+- playerctl
+- xbacklight (plans to remove in future)

 ## planned features:
 - [ ] 1. write a [Mycroft](https://mycroft-ai.gitbook.io/docs/) skill to add a voice control feature